falconry/falcon/README.rst

 Features
 --------

-- ASGI and WSGI Support
+Falcon tries to do as little as possible while remaining highly effective.

-- WebSocket Support
+- ASGI, WSGI, and WebSocket support
-- Native asyncio support (no hacks or compatibility layers)
+- Native ``asyncio`` support
-- Strict adherence to RFCs
+- No reliance on magic globals for routing and state management
+- Stable interfaces with an emphasis on backwards-compatibility
+- Simple API modeling through centralized RESTful routing
 - Highly-optimized, extensible code base
-- Intuitive routing via URI templates and REST-inspired resource classes
-- No reliance on magic globals for routing and state management
 - Easy access to headers and bodies through request and response classes
 - DRY request processing via middleware components and hooks
+- Strict adherence to RFCs
 - Idiomatic HTTP error responses
 - Straightforward exception handling
-- Snappy testing through WSGI/ASGI helpers and mocks
+- Snappy testing with WSGI/ASGI helpers and mocks
 - CPython 3.5+ and PyPy 3.5+ support
-- ~20% speed boost under CPython when Cython is available

 ..
 Patron list starts here.
 For Python package, we substitute this section with:
    Support Falcon Development